d1snin/delrey/README.md

 **Configuring Delrey Daemon**

-Build Daemon distribution (you can also download it from the Releases page)
+Build Daemon distribution (you can also download it as [Actions artifact](https://github.com/d1snin/delrey/actions))

 ```
 ./gradlew delrey-daemon:shadowJar